top of page

 "He only danced with me," she says.
 "He couldn't dance, so I led him."

-My grandma can be a persuasive lady.
 But more than that, there’s a brightness to the Lindy Hop that makes the burdens we carry a little lighter.
-As you relax into the swing of the drum kit, the thrum of the upright bass moves through your chest loosening your lungs so you can breathe more fully.
+As you relax into the swing of the drum kit, the thrum of the upright bass moves through your chest, releasing the tension in your shoulders and expanding your lungs so you can breathe more deeply.

 Then in slides swing dancing.
 Somehow, those nights on the dance floor gave me a much-needed embodied experience of the "fortuity of faults / the making and then redeeming of mistakes" (as Abigail Carroll puts it so beautifully in her poem "Creed").
-Our lives are mostly improvisation, and we will step on each other's toes or elbow each other in the ribs (the number of times I've done this to my exceedingly gracious dance partners is too embarrassing to tally), but like my dance partners, we can extend each other grace.
+Our lives are mostly improvisation, and we will step on each other's toes or occasionally elbow each other in the ribs, but like my dance partners, we can extend each other grace.

 I've come to realize that so much of parenthood, or personhood really, is about practicing repentance and reconciliation--a mutual owning of mistakes and creating new, more life-giving patterns of being together.